Cybersecurity

 3. Add regulatory trigger checkboxes to your incident triage form: “PHI involved?”, “Cardholder data involved?”, “SEC materiality assessment required?”

-4. Apply the high water mark rule: the highest-scoring factor across all four dimensions sets the overall severity [NIST SP 800-61 Rev. 2].
+4. Apply the highest-factor rule: the highest-scoring factor across all four dimensions sets the overall severity [NIST SP 800-61 Rev. 3].

 What Does the Classification Matrix Look Like?

-Organizations using a structured classification matrix reduce mean time to respond (MTTR) by **40%** compared to those relying on free-text severity assignments [IBM Cost of a Data Breach 2024].
+Organizations using a structured classification matrix contain incidents substantially faster than those relying on free-text severity assignments.
+IBM’s 2024 Cost of a Data Breach Report found that organizations using AI and automation reduced their overall breach lifecycle by 98 days compared to those without [IBM Cost of a Data Breach 2024].
+Structured classification is one component of that operational maturity.
 This matrix combines all four factors into actionable severity levels your analysts reference during every triage.

 Post this matrix in your SOC, link it from your incident triage form, and reference it in your incident response plan.
 Every analyst uses the same criteria on every shift.